dhbrookes/pb_solvers/pbsam/README.md

 ## Building

-To build this branch, follow the instructions below:
+To build this branch with testing enabled, follow the instructions below:

 ~~~
 cd [pb_solvers_home]
 mkdir build
 cd build
-cmake ..
+cmake -DENABLE_PBAM=OFF -DENABLE_PBSAM=ON -DENABLE_PB_TESTING=ON ..
-make pbsam pbsamtest
+make
 ~~~

 This will make executables for pbsam and pbsamtest.